INSULIN INJECTION SITES: CHOOSE THE BEST SITE FOR YOU

 Laura: The Lantus® SoloSTAR® pen can fit into your daily routine.
 It features small, thin needles, a large print dosing window, dial-in dose, and push-button injection.

-Laura: Do not share needles, insulin pens, or syringes with others.
-Do not reuse needles.
+SUPER: Do not share needles, insulin pens, or syringes with others.
+Do NOT reuse needles.

 Super: WHAT WE’LL COVER:

-It is important that you go over these instructions carefully before you using your SoloStar pen.
+It is important for you to go over these instructions carefully before using your SoloSTAR® pen.

 Laura: If your SoloSTAR® pen is in cool storage, take it out 1 to 2 hours before you inject to allow it to warm up.
 Cold insulin may be painful to inject.